theupdateframework/taps/tap4.md

 unique name.

 All targets files would be stored under the "targets" directory.
-All targets signed by the top-level targets role would fall under this directory.
+Any targets role could potentially write to any file under this directory.
-This directory would contain a subdirectory for every delegated targets role.
-Each delegated targets role subdirectory would use the name of the delegated targets role.
-All targets signed by the delegated targets role would fall under this subdirectory.
+It is up to the repository to enforce access control on which targets roles are allowed to write which targets files.

 The following directory layout may apply to the PyPI repository from the example trust pinning file: